np-mrd/npmrd_cross_domain_integration_docs/docs/identifier_update_breakdown.md

 - submission_doi <a name="submission_doi"></a>
   - Description: the Digital Object Identifier for the associated publication.
 Most articles have this.
 Applies to all data for THIS SUBMISSION.
   - Example: `10.9999/npmr.99999999`
-  - type: string or None
+  - type: string or null
   - MaxLength: 1000

 - submission_pii <a name="submission_pii"></a>
   - Description: Publisher Item Identifier.
 Used exclusively by the Elsevier publishing house.
 Applies to all data for THIS SUBMISSION.
-  - Example: `null`
+  - Example: `s009999999999999`
-  - type: string or None
+  - type: string or null
   - MaxLength: 20

 - submission_pmid <a name="submission_pmid"></a>
   - Description: The PubMed Central ID number for the associated publications.
 Some articles have this.
 Applies to all data for THIS SUBMISSION.
-  - Example: `32856641`
+  - Example: `9999999`
-  - type: int or None
+  - type: int or null
   - MaxLength: 20

 - doi_ingested <a name="doi_ingested"></a>
   - Description: Whether or not the provided `submission_doi` was ingested.
-If the value is null (there is no doi to ingest) then this value should be null.
-It should only be `not_ingested` if the value was not ingested for some reason.
+It should be false if a doi was not provided OR if it failed to ingest.
+This value starts as null when generated in the deposition platform.
-  - Example: `ingested`
+  - Example: true
-  - Type: array
+  - Type: bool or null
-  - One of: `ingested`, `not_ingested`, or null
+  - One of: true, false, null
   - `response_field`

 - pii_ingested <a name="pii_ingested"></a>
   - Description: Whether or not the provided `submission_pii` was ingested.
-If the value is null (there is no pii to ingest) then this value should be null.
-It should only be `not_ingested` if the value was not ingested for some reason.
+It should be false if a pii was not provided OR if it failed to ingest.
+This value starts as null when generated in the deposition platform.
-  - Example: `ingested`
+  - Example: true
-  - Type: array
+  - Type: bool or null
-  - One of: `ingested`, `not_ingested`, or null
+  - One of: true, false, null
   - `response_field`

 - pmid_ingested <a name="pmid_ingested"></a>
   - Description: Whether or not the provided `submission_pmid` was ingested.
-If the value is null (there is no pmid to ingest) then this value should be null.
-It should only be `not_ingested` if the value was not ingested for some reason.
+It should be false if a pmid was not provided OR if it failed to ingest.
+This value starts as null when generated in the deposition platform.
-  - Example: `ingested`
+  - Example: true
-  - Type: array
+  - Type: bool or null
-  - One of: `ingested`, `not_ingested`, or null
+  - One of: true, false, null
   - `response_field`

 - identifier_ingestion_errors <a name="identifier_ingestion_errors"></a>